julia-kw/julia-kw.github.io/teaching/2025/math113.md

 Homework
 --------

+* Week 7 **Due Monday 3/24**: Read Chapters 28 and 29.
+Write a one paragraph summary of each chapter and do Chapter 29 exercise B.

 * Week 6 **Due Friday 3/7**: Make up your note sheet (one standard sheet of paper, front and back) and bring it with you to the quiz.

 * Week 5 **Due Monday 3/3**: Chapter 18 exercies A, C.